What to Expect in 2023: Trends and Predictions for Compliance Download your report now!

 • Device and browser information

-• A user ID assigned by Microsoft
+• A user ID associated with Microsoft

 • Refferer URL